 Graduation is held on the last day of school.
 Current grade 1-6 students, staff, and families and friends of the graduates are welcome.
 The ceremony includes speeches by each graduate and individual presentations of the diplomas, each a unique work of art.
 Refreshments follow for graduates and their families.
-If students attend graduation, dismissal for everyone is at 12:30 pm; pick-up and bus and van departure happen at that time.
+There is an early dismissal at 12:30 pm.
 Please make appropriate arrangements for your child to arrive home early.